dzufferey/scadla/README.md

 * features
   - geometry shader (similar to computer graphics) to modify the surface of objects, e.g., adding a pattern to a flat surface.
-  - holes and parts like in SolidPython
   - implicit surfaces, e.g., bezier, nurbs, metaballs.
   - modifier: Mod(fct: Point => Point, s: Solid) extends Solid
   - more operations
     * chamfer
     * making object smaller (negative minkowski sum): instead of adding some tolerance to all dimension, design your object at the right size, the make them a bit smaller so they fit together.
 The goal is to move the face parallel to their normal by some amount while keeping the mesh well-formed.
+  - FromFile changed in FromURL

 * implementation
   - backend: decomposition as a DAG and to do the rendering in parallel.